Looking for something else?

 Snapshot backup software can be a cheaper and more trouble-free way to manage your data backup process vs. traditional data backup and recovery software.
-Also called near-continuous data
+Also called near-continuous data protection (or near-CDP), snapshot backups are good if you need recovery point objectives (RPOs) measured in seconds or minutes.

 In this tutorial on snapshot backup software, learn about near-CDP and snapshots, redirect-on-write snapshots, and how to restore snapshot data.